macmanes-lab/protocols/RNATagSeq_polyA_first.md

 #### 15) Cleanup (1.5x SPRI) to remove reaction buffer and PCR primers: 45 min + 30 min QC

   - increase reaction to 40uL with sterile water
-  - (PLEASE NOTE LK & AL did not add any water at this point, Shishkin says to increase to 25uL with water, but we already had 25 uL)
   - Add 1.5x reaction volume AMPpure XP beads (60 uL) to the sample in new tubes, and mix up/down 10x
-  - (PLEASE NOTE LK and & AL added only 37.5 uL of beads at this step as per Shishkin)
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution